 The economy is based on technology, agriculture, business services and manufacturing.
 Four of the world’s 10 largest companies are headquartered in California, including Apple, Meta (Facebook), Visa and Alphabet Inc., the parent company of Google.

 On the downside, thousands of businesses have left for states with lower taxes and less regulation.
-California lost 117,552 residents in 2021 after having lost 182,083 residents the year before.
-California’s top state income tax of 13.3% is the nation’s third highest behind New York and Oregon.
+California lost 75,400 residents in 2024 and have lost 613,400 residents since 2020.
+California’s top state income tax rate of 13.3% is the nation’s highest.

 Seek Professional Debt Relief Help